 For a given value of the factor intensity $f$ there are two groups of organisms: the well--adapted group with $R\geq f$ and $\psi=0$, and the group of organisms with deficit of adaptation energy and $\psi>0$.
-If the fluctuations of norm $\epsilon_k$ are independent for different $k$ (or just have small correlation coefficients), then in the group with deficit of adaptation energy the correlations between attributes is much bigger than in the well--adapted group.
-If we use metaphor from physics, we can call this two groups {\it two phases}: the highly correlated phase with deficit of adaptation energy and the less correlated phase of well-adapted organisms.
+If the fluctuations of norm $\epsilon_k$ are independent for different $k$ (or just have small correlation coefficients), then in the group with deficit of adaptation energy the correlation between attributes is much higher than in the well--adapted group.
+If we use a metaphor from physics, we can call these two groups {\it two phases}: the highly correlated phase with deficit of adaptation energy and the less correlated phase of well-adapted organisms.

 In this simple model (\ref{1factorTension}) we just formalize Selye's observations and theoretical argumentation.
 One can call it {\it Selye's model}.
 There are two other clear possibilities for one factor--one resource models.